Multiplying Disciple-Makers

 DISCIPLE-MAKERS MENU

-We are looking at how to multiply disciple-makers, and the next point is that if everyone completes your discipleship training, something is not right.
+We are looking at how to multiply disciple-makers, and the next point is that if everyone completes your discipleship training, something is wrong.

-Expecting some disciples to drop out is not pessimistic; it is realistic and biblical.
+Expecting some disciples to drop out is not pessimistic; it is realistic and biblical if the subjects we have already discussed are in place.
 How so?

 Because the Lord wants the message of salvation to reach everyone in every generation, those serving him may need to be refined, their faith increased, or to draw closer to God to trust Him.